apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>scrapePort is exporter port for Time Series Database to scrape metrics.</p>
+<p>Defines the port that the exporter uses for the Time Series Database to scrape metrics.</p>
 </td>
 </tr>
 <tr>